 What teen wouldn’t jump at the chance to message Timothée Chalamet or talk music with Chappell Roan?
-While real idols may be out of reach, the chatbot platform Character.ai gives users the chance to chat with AI-generated versions of celebrities, and even user-created personalities.
+While real idols may be out of reach, the chatbot platform Character.ai has offered teens the chance to chat with AI-generated versions of celebrities, fictional characters, and even user-created personalities.

-Character.ai has become popular among teens because it offers:
+Character.ai became popular among teens because it offers:

 However, the very factors that make Character.ai appealing can also endanger kids.
 In 2024, Sewell Setzer, a 14-year-old boy, took his own life after having intimate conversations with a Character.AI chatbot named after a fictional character.

 Sewell’s mother, Megan Garcia, has filed a lawsuit against Character.ai, accusing the platform of negligence, intentional infliction of emotional distress, and deceptive trade practices, among other claims.
-The chatbot’s conversations with Sewell not only perpetuated his suicidal thoughts, but they also turned overtly sexual — even though Sewell registered as a minor.
+The lawsuit alleges that the chatbot’s conversations with Sewell not only perpetuated his suicidal thoughts, but they also turned overtly sexual — even though Sewell registered as a minor.

-While AI chatbots can be fun and potentially educational, the platform comes with serious risks for kids.
+While AI chatbots can be fun and potentially educational, the platform comes with serious risks for kids who figure out how to bypass the platform’s age restrictions.

 While users can “mute” individual words that they don’t want to encounter in their chats, they can’t set filters that cover broader topics.
 The community guidelines do strictly prohibit pornographic content, and a team of AI and human moderators work to enforce it.

 Things slip through, however, and users are very crafty at finding workarounds.
-There have even been reports and lawsuits claiming underage users were exposed to hypersexualized interactions on Character AI.
+Prior to the ban on users under age 18, there were reports and lawsuits claiming underage users were exposed to hypersexualized interactions on Character AI.

 It’s a known phenomenon that chatbots tend to align with users’ views — a potentially dangerous feedback loop known as sycophancy.
-This may lead to a Character AI chatbot confirming harmful ideas and even upping the ante in alarming ways.
+This may lead to a CAI chatbot confirming harmful ideas and even upping the ante in alarming ways.

 One lawsuit against the company alleges that after a teen complained to a Character AI bot about his parents' attempt to limit his time on the platform, the bot suggested he kill his parents.